 BIM stands for Building Information Model.
-A lot of architects use the term wrongly to refer to 3D software, but this is just a small part of what BIM is.
-It is also about managing the information contained within every project, in a way that improves the design and helps everyone involved in the project work in a better way together.
+A lot of architects use the term to refer to 3D software, but this is just part of BIM.
+It is also about managing the information contained within every project, and improving design and collaboration.

 Chart to show the number of UK architects using BIM based on the National NBS BIM Report data

 We use BIM on every single project we do right from the start.
 It’s an important part of our design process that we work with every day.
 If we step back and look at our use of BIM these are 7 key reasons we use it.

 Sketches on the back of a napkin are OK.
 But not if you’ve sketched the site to the wrong scale or got the size of the building wrong.
 That is why we bring our sketches in to BIM, and its really easy.
 We often just snap a pic of the sketch on our phone and save it to a dropbox app.
 Then we grab the sketch, set up a worksheet in BIM and overlay the sketch on accurate site data.
 Just to check, and because it’s nice for our clients to know that our concept design ideas and feasibility studies are accurate and will work.

 Using BIM means we can give all our clients a 3D model that they can open on their phone, tablet or computer.
 We share the 3D file with our clients in a dropbox folder, and then all our client needs to do is download a free BIM app and they can open up their project and explore.
 We keep the BIMx file updated with any design changes, and our clients get to see their design in 3D any time they like.
 2D drawings in the BIMx are linked to the model, so you can cut and move a section, elevation or plan in real time.
 Clients that enjoy the tech can even press one button and turn the project to VR, place their phone in to a free VR headset and walk around the design.

 3 Tracking Ideas